A Federated Learning Approach to Anomaly Detection in Smart Buildings: Introduction

 In this paper, we introduce a federated stacked long short-time memory model using federated learning on time series data generated by IoT sensors for classification and regression tasks such as lighting fault detection and energy usage prediction.
 In addition to learning long-term dependencies between time steps of sequence data, the proposed model learns individual feature correlations within each sensor and also shared feature representations across distributed datasets to improve model convergence for faster learning.
 We perform the training process, which involves input data from multiple heterogeneous data sources across numerous sensors, in a collaborative fashion on IoT sensors in lieu of the server.
-This strategy not only lowers the cost and anticipates failures, but also helps reduce computational demands and improves privacy.
-The proposed framework provides: (i) a reduced network traffic by sharing the weights solely with the federated server, (ii) a shorter convergence time thanks to the collaborative learning, and (iii) a privacy-preserving methodology for various types of sensors such as occupancy sensors.
+This strategy not only lowers the cost and anticipates failures, but also helps reduce computational demands and inherits the privacy-enhancing capabilities of federated learning.
+The proposed framework provides: (i) a reduced network traffic by sharing the weights solely with the federated server, (ii) a shorter convergence time thanks to the collaborative learning, and (iii) a federated methodology for training various types of sensors such as occupancy sensors.
 Moreover, we design a federated gated recurrent unit model and also a federated logistic regression to learn a common representation among multiple sensors.
-Our main contributions can be summarized as follows: \begin{itemize} \item We leverage the multi-task learning paradigm to formulate the anomaly detection problem in smart buildings. \item We propose a novel privacy-by-design federated stacked long short-time memory model for anomaly detection in smart buildings using IoT sensor data. \item We demonstrate that our federated approach converges 2$\times$ faster than its centralized counterpart during the training phase. \item We present experimental results to demonstrate the superior performance of our model in comparison with baseline methods on sensors event log and energy usage datasets. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize} \item We leverage the multi-task learning paradigm to formulate the anomaly detection problem in smart buildings. \item We propose a novel privacy-by-design federated stacked long short-time memory model for anomaly detection in smart buildings using IoT sensor data. \item We demonstrate that our proposed federated stacked LSTM model converges 2x faster than the centralized LSTM during the training phase and significantly reduces the communication cost. \item We present experimental results to demonstrate the superior performance of our model in comparison with baseline methods on sensors event log and energy usage datasets. \end{itemize}